Causal Structure Learning: a Combinatorial Perspective: Discussion and open problems

 \textbf{\textit{Learning with both interventions and latent confounding.}} While we separately discussed learning with interventional data and learning under confounding, it is natural to combine these two settings.
 Recent work \cite{jaber2020causal} considers this combination for DMAGs, introducing the new notion of $\Psi$-Markov equivalence to capture pairs of graphs and interventions which induce the same set of conditional independencies and conditional invariances.
 This work allows for both \textit{soft} and \textit{unknown-target} interventions.
 Furthermore, \cite{jaber2020causal} provides a graphical characterization of $\Psi$-Markov equivalence, and introduces a constraint-based algorithm, called $\Psi$-FCI, for learning the $\Psi$-Markov equivalence class from data.
 As a next step it is natural to consider score-based algorithms, both exact and greedy, for learning DMAGs, ADMGs, and other subclasses of marginal DAG models, using a combination of observational and interventional data.

 \textbf{\textit{Learning with assumptions on the latent structure.}} As indicated in \rref{subsec:graphical-unobserved}, in some cases with unobserved confounding, it is desirable to \textit{recover} the unobserved variables and their relationship to the observed variables.
-Naturally, this requires further assumptions on the structure of the unobserved variables.
-One common assumption, called the \textit{exogeneity} assumption or the \textit{measurement} assumption, is that all unobserved variables are upstream of the observed variables, i.e., none of the unobserved variables are caused by any of the observed variables.
-With this assumption as a starting point, additional assumptions may be made to (approximately) recover the latent variables, and possibly, the structure between them.
+Naturally, recovery of these details requires assumptions on their structure.
+A common assumption, called the \textit{exogeneity} or \textit{measurement} assumption, is that all unobserved variables are upstream of the observed variables, i.e., none of the unobserved variables are caused by any of the observed variables.

+With the exogeneity assumption as a starting point, additional assumptions may be made to (approximately) recover the latent variables, and possibly, the structure between them.
 For example, several works \cite{shah2020right,frot2017robust} consider recovering the unobserved variables in settings with \textit{pervasive confounding}, i.e., when each unobserved variable has a direct effect on a large number of observed variables.
 As an important special case of this setting, some works have considered recovering a \textit{mixture} of DAG models \cite{strobl2019global,strobl2019improved,saeed2020causal,gordon2021identifying}, where there is a single unobserved variable that is a parent of all variables in the graph.
 Alternatively, many works \cite{jernite2013discovering,halpern2015anchored,kummerfeld2016causal,zhang2017causal_measurement,cai2019triad,xie2020generalized,kivva2021learning,saeed2020anchor} consider recovering unobserved variables under the measurement assumption and a form of \textit{purity} or \textit{anchor} assumption, where each unobserved variable must have some number of observed variables which are only their children.
 Few works consider recovering unobserved variables \textit{without} the assumption of exogeneity, with \cite{squires2022causal} being a recent exception.